 How many classes should I sign up for?

-Part-time students register for either one or two classes, while full-time students register for three or four.
-If you’re not sure how many courses you can handle, sign up for the maximum number, then drop one if you need to.
+Part-time students register for either one or two courses.
+Full-time students are required to register for a minimum of 9 credits (three courses).
+If you’re not sure how many courses you can handle, please consult with your advisor.